Jeremy-Chopin/APACoSI/README.md

 python main_no_RL.py
 ```

+### FASSEG dataset

+An example for processing graph matching using our RL-baseg algorithm on 2d FASSEG dataset is available.

-and to use the RL version use :
+To execute this tutorial use the following command :

 ```
 python main_RL.py